matloff/polyanNA/README.md

 *The polyanNA package*

-The first method offered in our **polyanNA**  package implements MIM for factors, both in its traditional form, and with extensions to be described below.
+The first method offered in our **polyanNA**  package implements MIM for factors, both in its traditional form, and with polynomial extensions to be described below.

-The **polyanNA()** function inputs a data frame and  converts all factor columns according to MIM.
-Optionally, the function will discretize the numeric columns as well, so that these two can be fed through MIM.
+The **mimPrep()** function inputs a data frame and  converts all factor columns according to MIM.
+Optionally, the function will discretize the numeric columns as well, so that they too can be "MIM-ized."

-There is also a function **lm.pa()**, with an associated method for the generic **predict()**, to implement linear modeling and prediction in the settings in which categorical variables are subject to missingness.
+There is also a function **lm.pa()**, with an associated method for the generic **predict()**, to implement linear modeling and prediction in MIM settings, including polynomial MIM.

 *Example*